 In this setting $G_{\0}$ is a product of two reductive algebraic groups which is unlike the case for type $Q$.
-The dot action of the group $W_{\1}$ on $\Phi_{\1}$ is more complicated in the setting, yet one still has a beautiful connection between $w\cdot 0$ with natural subsets of roots in $\Phi_{\1}^{+}$.
+The dot action of the group $W_{\1}$ on $\Phi_{\1}$ is more complicated in this setting, yet one still has a beautiful connection between $w\cdot 0$ with natural subsets of roots in $\Phi_{\1}^{+}$.
 We will consider the following set of even simple roots for ${\mathfrak g}_{\0}$ given in Table~\ref{T:evenroots} (cf. \cite[ 12.1]{Hum1}).

 Set $I=\{1,2,\dots,n-1\}$ for $A(n|n)$ (resp. $I=\{1,2,\dots,n\}$ for $\mathfrak{osp}(2n+1|2n)$).
 Let $s_{j,\0,(1)}$ (resp. $s_{j,\0,(2)}$) be the reflection corresponding to the $j$th root in ${{\Delta}}_{\0,(1)}$ (resp. ${{\Delta}}_{\0,(2)}$).
 For $j\in I$, set